2020 Federal Tax Credit is 26%! It will step down - again - on 12/31/2020.

-The Federal Solar Tax Credit reduces the cost of going solar by deducting 30% from federal taxes owed.
-Both homeowners and commercial operations will receive a tax credit for 30% of the total paneled system cost when interconnected by December 31, 2019.
+When you go solar today, both homeowners and commercial operations will receive a tax credit for 26% of the total paneled system cost when interconnected by December 31, 2020.

+The Federal Solar Tax Credit also known as the Investment Tax Credit (ITC) reduces the cost of going solar by deducting 26% from federal taxes owed.
 This tax credit can help you take a significant amount off the cost of your system.
 A tax credit reduces the amount of your tax liability, unlike a tax deduction, which reduces the amount of your taxable income.
 For example, if you owe $3,000 in taxes and you have a tax credit of $1000, then you would only owe $2000.
 If you owe $500 in taxes and you have a tax credit of $1000, then the $500 would be paid and the additional $500 would roll over to the following year.

 Let’s say you get a $1,000 tax refund every year when you do your taxes.
 Will you be eligible for the Solar Tax Credit?
 Very likely, yes!
 This doesn’t mean you don’t pay taxes to the Federal Government, it just means that they withheld more than what you owed that year.
-If you take the Solar Tax Credit, it will decrease what you owe to the Federal Government by 30% of your solar project cost.
+If you take advantage the Solar Tax Credit, it will decrease what you owe to the Federal Government by 30% of your solar project cost.
 This means that you will probably get a larger tax refund the year you go solar.

-The federal tax credit will be available at 30% until December 31st of 2019, after which it will begin to step down.
+The federal tax credit will be available at 26% until December 31st of 2020, after which it will begin to step down.
 Federal tax credits are non-refundable, which means you must pay taxes in order to claim the credit.

 Calculate and claim your federal tax credit by using Form 5695.
 This form can also be used to carry over the credit from a previous year.
 The percentage associated with your year of interconnection will remain the same for all subsequent tax forms each year until the credit is fully redeemed.